Three days of learning and real-world application.

 Participants leave a learning experience with the knowledge and confidence to bring a human-centered approach to their own work.

-Participants head back to their offices with the skills, energy and enthusiasm to do truly meaningful work, a solid sense of next steps, and a desire to spread human-centered design with the organization.
+Participants head back to their offices with the skills, energy and enthusiasm to do truly meaningful work, a solid sense of next steps, and a desire to spread human-centered design within the organization.

 Learning Experiences are typically three days long, and can take a number of different forms, depending on the desired outcome.
 We collaborate with you to co-create your session, based on challenges that are relevant to your organization, and we maintain a strict 1:5 coach to participant ratio in order to give your team the best possible experience.